Enhancement Tools¶

 Use Linear Interpolation: The gain in quality if you select this option is only marginal and you lose a factor of 2 in speed.
 Our recommendation is to leave it off.

 Save As and Load buttons are used to do just that.
-Any Photograph Restoration filter settings that you have set can be saved to the filesystem in a text file and loaded later.
+Any Photograph Restoration filter settings that you have set can be saved to the files in a text file and reloaded later.

 Warning